digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/static_conf.rst

   but behave as expected using ``ms``, ``s``, ``m``, ``h``, ``d`` to refer to milliseconds, seconds, minutes, hours and days.
   Durations have to be non-negative in our context.

-Canton does not run one node, but any number of nodes, be it domain or participant nodes in the same process.
-Therefore, the root configuration allows to define several instances of domain and participant nodes together with a set of general process parameters.
+Canton does not run one node, but any number of nodes, be it sync domain or participant nodes in the same process.
+Therefore, the root configuration allows you to define several instances of sync domain and participant nodes together with a set of general process parameters.

-A sample configuration file for two participant nodes and a single domain can be seen below.
+A sample configuration file for two participant nodes and a single sync domain can be seen below.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/01-simple-topology/simple-topology.conf